 I had however, gained a handful of gay best mates (all guys) but was always presumed as just the ‘straight friend’ to the ‘gay best friend’.
 I did prove to be quite the Wing Man though😉

-With the only relationship in my life being the two year one I had with my Gay Beard,* the worry definitely started to kick in!
+With the only relationship in my life being the year long one I had with my Gay Beard,* the worry definitely started to kick in!